-Chapter 12 TEXTURE MAPPING
+TEXTURE MAPPING

 The shading equation contains several parameters referring to the optical properties of the surface interacting with the light, including k_a ambient, k_d diffuse, k_s specular, k_r reflective, k_t transmissive coefficients, ν index of refraction etc. These parameters are not necessarily constant over the surface, thus allowing surface details, called textures, to appear on computer generated images.
 Texture mapping requires the determination of the surface parameters each time the shading equation is calculated for a point on the surface.
 Recall that for ray tracing, the ray-object intersection calculation provides the visible surface point in the world coordinate system.
-For incremental methods, however, the surfaces are transformed to the surface points to be shaded are defined in screen coordinates.
+For incremental methods, however, the surfaces are transformed to the screen coordinate system where the visibility problem is solved, and thus the surface points to be shaded are defined in screen coordinates.